anephenix/event-emitter/README.md

 ## Licence and Credits

-&copy;2025 Anephenix OÜ.
-EventEmitter is licenced under the MIT licence.
+&copy;2025 Anephenix Ltd. EventEmitter is licenced under the MIT licence.